Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems: Numerical Results

 \section{Numerical Results}

 In this section, we present simulation results of the proposed CNN based channel estimation approaches and compare them with non-ideal MMSE using the estimated covariance matrix and ideal MMSE using the true covariance matrix.
-We set the number of antennas at the transmitter, $N_{\textrm{T}}=32$, the number of antennas at the receiver, $N_{\textrm{R}}=16$, and the numbers of RF chains at the transmitter and the receiver $N_{\textrm{T}}^{\textrm{RF}}=N_{\textrm{R}}^{\textrm{RF}}=2$. $\mathbf{F}$(or $\mathbf{F}[n]$) and $\mathbf{W}$(or $\mathbf{W}[n]$) are set as the first $M_{\textrm{T}}$(or $M_{\textrm{T}}[n]$) columns of an $N_{\textrm{T}}\times N_{\textrm{T}}$ discrete Fourier transform (DFT) matrix and the first $M_{\textrm{R}}$(or $M_{\textrm{R}}[n]$) columns of an $N_{\textrm{R}}\times N_{\textrm{R}}$ DFT matrix.
+We set the number of antennas at the transmitter, $N_{\textrm{T}}=32$, the number of antennas at the receiver, $N_{\textrm{R}}=16$, and the numbers of RF chains at the transmitter and the receiver $N_{\textrm{T}}^{\textrm{RF}}=N_{\textrm{R}}^{\textrm{RF}}=2$. $\mathbf{F}$(or $\mathbf{F}[n]$) and $\mathbf{W}$(or $\mathbf{W}[n]$) are set as the first $M_{\textrm{T}}$ (or $M_{\textrm{T}}[n]$) columns of an $N_{\textrm{T}}\times N_{\textrm{T}}$ discrete Fourier transform (DFT) matrix and the first $M_{\textrm{R}}$ (or $M_{\textrm{R}}[n]$) columns of an $N_{\textrm{R}}\times N_{\textrm{R}}$ DFT matrix.
 In Section V.A and Section V.B, we set $M_{\textrm{T}}=32$ and $M_{\textrm{R}}=16$.
 The settings of $M_{\textrm{T}}[n]$ and $M_{\textrm{R}}[n]$ will be introduced in Section V.C.

 The channel data are generated according to the 3rd Generation Partnership Project (3GPP) TR 38.901 Release 15 channel model \cite{3GPP}.
-Specifically, we use the clustered delay line (CDL) models with the carrier frequency, $f_c=28$ GHz, the sampling rate, $f_s=100$ MHz, the number of main paths, $L=3$, and the number of subcarriers, $K=64$.
+Specifically, we use the clustered delay line models with the carrier frequency, $f_c=28$ GHz, the sampling rate, $f_s=100$ MHz, the number of main paths, $L=3$, and the number of subcarriers, $K=64$.

 For the SF-CNN, the training set, validation set, and testing set contain $81$,$000$, $9$,$000$, and $19$,$000$ samples, respectively.
-The parameters of each layer are set as Table~\ref{SFCNN_para}.
+The parameters of each layer are set as Table~\ref{table_SFCNN}.
 Adam is used as the optimizer.
-The epochs are set as $800$ while the corresponding learning rates are $10^{-4}$ for the first $200$ epochs, $5\times10^{-5}$ for the next $400$ epochs, and $10^{-5}$ for the last $200$ epochs, respectively.
-The batch size is $128$.
+The epochs are set as $800$ while the corresponding learning rates are $10^{-4}$ for the first $200$ epochs, $5\times10^{-5}$ for the next $400$ epochs, and $10^{-5}$ for the last $200$ epochs, respectively.\footnote{Although optimizer Adam can adaptively adjust the learning rate for each epoch by considering the momentum as well as the gradients, we still manually set the learning rate at the specific epochs to speed up the convergence of offline training.} The batch size is $128$.
 The scaling constant is set as $c=2$.
-The SFT-CNN and SPR-CNN use the same parameters as the SF-CNN except that the number of input matrices is different.
+The SFT-CNN and SPR-CNN use the same parameters as the SF-CNN except that the numbers of input matrices are different.